 Bleeding during pregnancy sends off alarm bells, because it can be a warning sign that you’re having a miscarriage.
 While you’re right to be high alert, bleeding doesn’t necessarily mean anything’s wrong with your pregnancy.
-As many as 20 to 30 percent of pregnant women experience bleeding, according to the American Pregnancy Association, and of those women, only one-half have miscarriages.
-You can’t necessarily stop pregnancy bleeding, but there are some things you can do to help prevent it and to avoid making it worse.
+As many as 20 to 30 percent of pregnant women experience bleeding during pregnancy, according to the American Pregnancy Association, and of those women, only one-half have miscarriages.
+You can’t necessarily stop Bleeding during pregnancy, but there are some things you can do to help prevent it and to avoid making it worse.

 Call your health care provider right away if you have bleeding during your second or third trimester.
 During your first trimester, discuss light bleeding at your next regularly scheduled prenatal visit.
 If you have heavy bleeding or cramping during the first trimester, call your health care provider right away.
 Call 911 or go to the emergency room any time you experience sudden heavy bleeding with pain or cramping.